 Tips to avoid going over your credit limit

 If you want to avoid going over your credit limit, it’s important to know how much credit is currently available to you.
-Remember, it might not be a credit card purchase that puts you over your credit limit—if you’re carrying a very high balance on your credit card, your monthly interest charges could be enough to take you over the limit.
-An over-limit interest charge won’t come with the same consequences as an over-limit purchase, but it’s still something you should try to avoid.
+Remember, it might not be a credit card purchase that puts you over your credit limit.
+If you’re carrying a very high balance on your credit card, your monthly interest charges could be enough to take you over the limit.
+An over-limit interest charge likely won’t come with the same consequences as an over-limit purchase, but it’s still something you should try to avoid.

 Here are four tips to help you manage your credit and avoid going over your credit limit: